jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

 support.

-We will now expand on our example to secure the client and server processes, with both Auth and TLS using SSL, and then see how SBDG helps us properly configure these concerns, easily and reliably.
+We will now expand on our example to secure the client and server processes, with both Auth and TLS using SSL, and then see how [spring-boot-gemfire-name] helps us properly configure these concerns, easily and reliably.

 ### Securing the server

 First, we must secure the cluster (i.e. the Locator and Server).

-In a nutshell, when using the VMware GemFire API (with no help from Spring), you must do the following:
+In a nutshell, when using the [vmware-gemfire-name] API (with no help from Spring), you must do the following:

 1. (Auth) Implement the `org.apache.geode.security.SecurityManager`
     interface.

-2. (Auth) Configure your custom `SecurityManager` using the VMware GemFire `security-manager` property in `gemfire.properties`.
+2. (Auth) Configure your custom `SecurityManager` using the VMware [vmware-gemfire-short-name] `security-manager` property in `gemfire.properties`.

 3. (Auth) Either create a `gfsecurity.properties` file and set the `security-username` and `security-password` properties, or…​